testcontainers/testcontainers-ruby/mongo/README.md

 This example creates a MongoDB container, connects to it using the `mongo` gem, inserts a a document, runs a query with find, and then stops the container.

-### Example with RSpec

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/guilleiguaran/testcontainers.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/guilleiguaran/testcontainers/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/guilleiguaran/testcontainers-ruby/blob/main/CODE_OF_CONDUCT.md).

 ## License